-This work should be seen as a first insight from BEREC into the digital platforms, with the aim to provide a better understanding of digital platforms and the interest and potential role for BEREC.
-Therefore, it is important that BEREC starts considering how to address digital platform issues in a more specific manner, and second - if such a need is identified - potential means to regulate these services.
-The aim of the report on Market & Economic issues of Digital Platforms is to give a thorough description of the issues involved.
+This work should be seen as a first insight from BEREC into the digital platforms, with the aim to provide a better understanding of digital platforms and the interest and potential role for BEREC in this area.
+Therefore, it is important that BEREC starts considering how to address digital platform issues in a more specific manner, and if the need for regulatory intervention is identified - what type of regulation could be implemented.
+The aim of the report is to identify characteristics and issues related to digital platforms, whilst outlining their relevance for NRAs and BEREC and providing possible innovative methodologies and policy approaches.

-The report will provide definitions, clarify concepts, provide an analysis of digital platforms, and describe the potentially positive and negative competition issues currently under discussion.
-The report will describe how competition concerns in relation to digital platforms have been handled so far through the application of competition law and other relevant legislative provisions.
-Further, the report will describe views put forward on how to tackle potential competition problems, in particular the proposals to include ex-ante tools, some of which could be comparable to those traditionally used in the telecom sector, is also currently under discussion, with arguments both in favour and against using such tools.
+The report will provide a common understanding of terms, clarify concepts, provide an analysis of digital platforms, and describe the potentially positive and negative competition issues currently under discussion.
+The report will describe how competition concerns related to digital platforms have been handled so far through the application of competition law and other relevant legislative provisions.
+Furthermore, the report will describe views put forward on how to tackle potential competition problems, in particular in relation to the development of ex ante regulatory tools, some of which could be comparable to those traditionally used in the telecoms sector, is also currently under discussion, with arguments both in favour and against using such tools.

-Finally, the report will address the relevance of digital platforms for NRAs and BEREC and how the experience gained by BEREC and its members in the context of the electronic communication services, could be used in the context of digital platforms.
+Finally, the report will address the relevance of digital platforms for NRAs and BEREC and how the experience gained by BEREC and its members in the context of electronic communications services, could be used in the context of digital platforms.